 Barnard’s Orchard: This fourth-generation family farm is home to a number of orchards, with many varieties of apples to pick, such as Jonathan, Empire and MacIntosh.
 During the fall, picking hours are usually only on Sundays, though its farm market stand is open seven days a week!
 Pumpkin picking is also available on weekends throughout October.
 1079 Wawaset Rd., Kennett Square; (610) 347-2151

-Highland Orchards: Every day of the week except Monday, Highland Orchards is open for PYO (pick-your-own) apples, including tasty varieties, like Crimson Crisp, Topaz and Liberty.
-Reservations are required ($2 per person) on Saturdays and Sundays, when other fall activities, like hay rides are also offered.
-Check out the Farm Market for local produce, cider donuts and other sweet treats!
+Highland Orchards: Every day of the week except Monday, Highland Orchards is open for PYO (pick-your-own) apples, including tasty varieties, like Crimson Crisp, Honey Crisp, Topaz and Liberty.
+You can make reservations ahead of time ($3 per person) or just show up and head to the red shed, where they’ll explain everything.
+Choose a bag size and hop on the shuttle to the fields.
+On weekends you’ll find other fall activities, like hay rides.
+Check out the Farm Market for local produce, Highland’s famed cider donuts and other sweet treats!
 1000 Marshallton-Thorndale Rd., West Chester; (610) 269-3494

 Indian Orchards: This quaint operation has been family-run for over a century!
 Its 100-year old heirloom apple trees (which receive no chemical sprays) are open for public picking throughout the fall; try familiar varieties, like Honey Crisp, or something unexpected, like Smokehouse.
 Don’t forget to stop into the small market to peruse a selection of local produce, preserves, maple syrup, local raw honey and more.
 29 Copes Lane, Media; (610) 564-0794

 Linvilla Orchards: There is so much to do at this family-friendly farm, you can truly make a whole day of it.
-Explore its ample Pick Your Own orchards with lots of apples to choose from; play on its wooden playground; check out Pumpkinland (now in its 50th year!); eat apple cider donuts; grab a beer at the Ship Bottom Brewery beer garden; or treat the kids to a pony ride!
-Apple picking hours are Monday through Friday from 8 a.m. to 4 p.m., and weekends from 8 a.m. to 5 p.m.
-Pre-purchasing tickets ($7 per person online) is strongly suggested.
+Explore its ample Pick Your Own orchards with lots of apples to choose from; play on its wooden playground; check out Pumpkinland (operating for over 50 years!); eat apple cider donuts; grab a beer at the Ship Bottom Brewery beer garden; or treat the kids to a pony ride!
+Apple picking hours are 8 a.m. to 4 p.m. daily.
+Pre-purchasing tickets ($11 per person online) is strongly suggested.
 135 W. Knowlton Rd., Media; (610)876-7116

 Apples at Styer Orchard

 Styer Orchard: Fall is in full swing at this farm in Langhorne!
-Apple-picking is open every weekend from 9 a.m. to 6 p.m., with the trees bursting with Mutsu, Jonathan, Golden Delicious, Empire and Early Delicious apples, just $1.29 per pound.
+Apple-picking is open Wednesday through Sunday from 9 a.m. to 6 p.m., with the trees bursting with Mutsu, Jonathan, Golden Delicious, Empire and Early Delicious apples, just $1.79 per pound.
 Park the car and grab a free hay ride out to the orchards — the hay rides are free, and there is no entrance fee!
-Dial up the autumn atmosphere by walking the pumpkin patch, or checking out decorative items, like mums, corn stalks and hay bales, which are all currently for sale.
+Dial up the autumn atmosphere by walking the pumpkin patch, or checking out decorative items, like mums, corn stalks and hay bales, available for purchase.
 97 Styer Lane, Langhorne; (215) 702-9633

 Solebury Orchards: Located in beautiful Bucks County, Solebury is gearing up for a great apple season!
 Honey Crisp, Pixie Crunch, Crimson Crisp, Jonathan and Empire varieties are ready for picking; days that the orchard is open during the fall are Thursday through Sunday from 9 a.m. to 5 p.m.
 Reservations are required for Saturday and Sunday.
-Every day but Thursday, hitch a ride on the tractor and wagon to get out to the picking trees we are picking that day.
+Hitch a ride on the tractor and wagon to get out to the picking trees.
+Don’t forget to grab some cider, applesauce, apple butter or donuts before you head home.
 Reservations are $2.50 per person (children 4 and under are free), and picked apples will run you $1.50 per pound.
 3325 Creamery Rd., New Hope; (215) 297-8079

 Sunhigh Orchard: This family-owned farm offers PYO in its well-tended orchards.
-Seasonal hours this year are Thursday from noon to 5 p.m., Friday from 11 a.m. to 5 p.m., and Saturday from 10 a.m. to 5 p.m.
-Check out its Facebook page for a weekly update of which apples are ripe and ready for the picking!
-3617 Limestone Rd., Parkesburg;
+Snag some Cortland, Fuji, Granny Smith and other favorites and check out its DIY apple crisp kits and flavored applesauce in the barn.
+Seasonal hours vary year to year, so check out its Facebook page for the schedule and a weekly update of which apples are ripe and ready for the picking!
+3617 Limestone Rd., Parkesburg; (484) 909-3323

 Central PA

 Boyer Nurseries & Orchards: Nestled in PA’s apple country, this nursery offers u-pick apples all throughout the fall.
-No appointment or reservations are necessary, though it is encouraged to fill out the PYO waiver ahead of time; picking hours are Monday through Saturday from 7 a.m. to 5 p.m., and Sunday from noon to 5 p.m.
-The early fall apples are Melrose, Red Delicious, Early Fuji, RubyMac and Shizuka, while Fuji, Autumn Gala, Golden Delicious, Winesap and York Imperial ripen later in the season.
-All apples are $1.25 per pound, and fresh cider is also available.
+No appointment or reservations are necessary, though it is encouraged to fill out the PYO waiver ahead of time; picking hours are Monday through Saturday from 8 a.m. to 4:30 p.m., and Sunday from noon to 4:30 p.m.
+The early fall apples for picking are Gala, Jonathan and you can top them off with nine other pre-picked varieties in the barn.
+Fuji, Autumn Gala, Golden Delicious, Winesap and York Imperial will ripen later in the season.
+All apples are $1.25 per pound, $15 a peck and $23 for a half bushel with fresh cider also available.
 405 Boyer Nursery Rd., Biglerville; (717) 677-8558

 Harner Farm: PYO apples are available Sundays throughout the fall, from noon to 4 p.m.
 Pick up some fun heirloom varieties, like the tart Zestar, as well as the last of the late-season peaches.
 Bring your own bag or container, or use a bag that Harner Farm provides.
 2919 W. Whitehall Rd., State College; (814) 237-7919

 Hollabaugh Bros.: Apple-picking season is on at Hollabaugh!
-Plan your trip to pick McIntosh, Jonagold, Red Delicious, Fuji, Granny Smith and GoldRush; there is no admission fee, and all apples are $1.69 per pound.
+Plan your trip to pick McIntosh, Jonagold, Red Delicious, Fuji, Granny Smith and GoldRush; there is no admission fee, and apples are prepaid by the bag size starting at $18 for a half peck.
 Picking hours are Monday through Saturday from 10 a.m. to 4 p.m., and Sunday from noon to 4 p.m.
 Stop into the bakery for cider donuts and apple dumplings, and keep the kids busy with an orchard scavenger hunt and the PYO pumpkin patch!
 545 Carlisle Rd., Biglerville; (717) 677-8412

-Paulus Orchards: Every day this fall is an apple-picking day at Paulus Orchards, as there are hours Monday through Sunday (Monday through Saturday from 9 a.m. to 6 p.m., and Sunday from noon to 5 p.m.).
+Mt.
+Airy Orchards (previously Paulus): Every day this fall is an apple-picking day at Paulus Orchards, as there are hours Monday through Sunday (Monday through Saturday from 9 a.m. to 6 p.m., and Sunday from noon to 5 p.m.).
 This year, the orchard is doing timed ticketing each Friday through Sunday, with the ticket price added to your picking costs.
-Pick as few or as many apples as you like for $1.49 a pound; check the website’s “It’s Fresh” page to find out what’s ripe on the days you want to visit.
+Pick as few or as many apples as you like for $1.69 a pound; check the website’s “It’s Fresh” page to find out what’s ripe on the days you want to visit.
 522 East Mount Airy Rd., Dillsburg; (717) 432-2544

 Western PA

 Apple Castle: With a name like Apple Castle, you’d better believe you can PYO fruit at this cute farm!
 Stop by any Saturday in September and October between 10 a.m. and 4 p.m.
-Prices start at $10 for a half-peck, and there are lots of fun varieties to try, like Pixie Crunch, Melrose and Autumn Crisp.
-Pumpkins are also available.
+Prices start at $12 for a half-peck, and there are lots of fun varieties to try, like Pixie Crunch, Melrose and Autumn Crisp.
+Pumpkins are also available and $1 tractor rides on select dates.
 The Farm Market offers local goodies, including cider donuts.
 277 State Rte.
 18 , New Wilmington; (724) 652-3221

-Half Crown Hill Orchard: (Please note, Half Crown Hill is closed for the 2021 season.)
-Thanks to its high-density growing system, the dwarf apple trees at Half Crown Hill make apple-picking easy, even for the little ones!
+Half Crown Hill Orchard: Thanks to its high-density growing system, the dwarf apple trees at Half Crown Hill make apple-picking easy, even for the little ones!
 There are no tickets or entry fees at this orchard, you just pay for what you pick (bags are provided).
 There is a helpful map on the orchard’s website, showing where different varieties are planted throughout the property!
+600 N. Branch Rd., McDonald; (412) 913-4981

 Simmons Farm: Fall fun is in full effect at Simmons Farm!
-Corn mazes, hayrides, a petting zoo, apple labyrinths and of course, apple-picking, are all happening seven days a week, Monday through Thursday from 9 a.m. to 6 p.m., and Friday, Saturday and Sunday from 9 a.m. to 5 p.m.
-There is a required minimum of a half-peck ($8 per person) for anyone over the age of 16.
+Corn mazes, hayrides, a petting zoo, apple labyrinths and of course, apple-picking, are all happening seven days a week, from 9 a.m. to 4 p.m. daily.
+There is a required minimum of a half-peck ($9.50 per person) for anyone over the age of 16.
 Varieties change throughout the season; call ahead if you want to know what to expect!
 170 Simmons Rd., McMurry; (724) 941-1490

 Soergel’s Orchard: There are apples aplenty at Soergel’s; this year’s picking schedule for both apples and pumpkins is weekdays from 3:30 to 5:30 p.m. and weekends from 10 a.m. to 5 p.m.
 The farm’s handy apple chart shows which varieties are ready to be picked and how they are best used!
 Cider pressed on site, fresh and unfiltered, is also for sale.
 Make a day of it with a stop at the bakery, deli, garden center, Gift Barn, wine and cider shop and ice cream stand!
 2573 Brandt School Rd., Wexford; (724) 935-1743

 Triple B Farms Each year, Triple B offers a dozen varieties of apples for the picking!
-If you want to get a piece of that action, stop by to pick your own Friday, Saturday or Sunday from 10 a.m. to 4 p.m.
-Apples are $16 per peck, and $28 for a half-bushel.
-To make a whole day out of the visit, buy a Family Fun ticket for just $10 per person, which includes games, a scavenger hunt, educational areas and more.
+If you want to get a piece of that action, stop by to pick your own Saturday or Sunday from 10 a.m. to 4 p.m.
+Apples are priced by the peck or half-bushel and you can call for details.
+To make a whole day out of the visit, buy a Family Fun ticket for just $7.50 per person, which includes games, a scavenger hunt, educational areas and more.
 823 Berry Ln., Monongahela; (724) 258-3557

 Where is your family’s go-to spot for apple-picking in PA?
-Let us know in the comments, or join the conversation at the PA Eats Facebook page!
+Let us know in the comments, or join the conversation on Facebook and Instagram!